 THINGS TO CONSIDER BEFORE CHOOSING YOUR MEASURING INSTRUMENT

-Sound level meters are used to measure and manage noise from a variety of sources, including industrial plants, road and rail traffic and construction work.
-With the addition of typical urban situations, such as sports events, outdoor concerts, leisure parks and residential and commercial neighbours, you have many different sources of sound, each with different characteristics that pose specific problems for the professionals who assess them.
+Sound level meters are used to measure and manage noise from a variety of sources, including industrial plants, road and rail traffic, and construction work.
+With the addition of typical urban situations, such as sports events, outdoor concerts, leisure parks, and residential and commercial neighbors, you have many different sources of sound, each with different characteristics that pose specific problems for the professionals who assess them.

 A sound level meter comprises a microphone, a preamplifier, signal processing, and a display.
 The microphone converts the sound signal to an equivalent electrical signal.
 The most suitable type of microphone for sound level meters is the condenser microphone, which combines precision with stability and reliability.

 The electrical signal produced by the microphone is at a very low level, so it is made stronger by a preamplifier before it is processed by the main processor.
 Signal processing includes applying frequency and time weightings to the signal as specified by international standards such as IEC 61672 – 1, to which sound level meters conform.

 Time weighting specifies how the SLM reacts to changes in sound pressure.
 It is an exponential averaging of the fluctuating signal, providing an easy-to-read value.
 The analyzer applies Fast, Slow and Impulse (or ‘F’, ‘S’ and ‘I’) time weightings, which are the required weightings according to most international and national standards and guidelines.
 Environmental assessment standards usually specify which time weighting to use.

 The signal is processed through the weighting filters, and the resulting sound pressure level is displayed in decibels (dB) referenced to 20 μPa on the analyzer’s screen.
 The sound pressure level values are updated at least once per second.